Life on the line: Early voters wait ‘as long as it takes’

 As the sun rose over the deserted sports complex — home of the Mavericks — voters filtered through the nearby Highland Creek community to line up in their cars out front, or take their place in the crowd.

-By the time the door had been open for an hour, more than 140 people were willing to risk joining the crowd, which stretched between the football stadium and tennis courts toward a remote back parking lot.
+By the time the door had been open for an hour, more than 140 people were willing to risk joining the queue, which stretched between the football stadium and tennis courts toward a remote back parking lot.

 The line, some said, provided the unexpected social delight of chitchat with strangers after six months of isolation.
 But mostly, the atmosphere was one of quiet patience, and a fair bit of reflection.